News Roundup for August 18, 2017

 At least it’s the weekend soon.

-1. Trump continues to fuck up.
+1. Trump continues to fuck up, and his own party is turning on him.
 When do we get to fix this?
 More here.

 2. A second terror attack occurred in Spain this morning.
 Police shot five men using a vehicle as a weapon and wearing fake bomb belts in the town of Cambrils.
 More here.